C0rine/Ghost/README.md

 ### Features
 - Write a custom username or pick a previously used one.
+- Pick a player avatar from a library.
 - Pick between Dutch or English dictionaries for the game.
 - Guess a letter via an on-screen keyboard.
 - Get notifications when you win/lose.